 - Residential Dual Transformer Installations 10%

 That control voltage in residential HVAC systems is (typically) 24 volts.
-24 volts is standard in all residential systems and a lot of commercial systems partially because the control wiring needs to be ran to each piece of equipment for control and 24 volts is not applicable to the NEC or National Electric Code which states anything over 50 volts is regulated by the NEC.
+24 volts is standard in all residential systems and a lot of commercial systems partially because the control wiring needs to run to each piece of equipment for control and 24 volts is not applicable to the NEC or National Electric Code which states anything over 50 volts is regulated by the NEC.
 So drop the control voltage down to 24 volts and it makes it easier for the contractor or HVAC installer to run new thermostat wire each unit in the HVAC System.
 The only requirement which I am aware of that would be applicable to the NEC would be running the wire in a plenum if the wiring is not plenum rated wire no matter the voltage.

 How Can I Tell 1 or 2 Transformers for Heating Cooling System - VA Rating